X

 • Capitalize the first letter of the publication title, the first letters of all main words in the title of a journal, and all first letters of a place name and publisher

-Creating and managing your reference list with the Cite This For Me Harvard referencing generator will help improve the way you reference and conduct research.
+Creating and managing your reference list with Cite This For Me’s Harvard referencing generator will transform and improve the way you reference and conduct research.

 Reference list / bibliography examples: